akhilerm/tag-push-action/README.md

 ```

 1. Login to all the registries from which you want to pull and push the multiplatform image.

-NOTE: The source registry should be logged in at the last step.
+**NOTE: The source registry should be logged in after all destination regisries are logged in.**

 2. Specify the `src` and `dst` registry, both of which are mandatory fields.
 The action allows multiple destination
 registries specified as a yaml string.

-NOTE: If dockerhub is used, make sure that `docker.io` is specified in the image name
+**NOTE: If dockerhub is used, make sure that `docker.io` is specified in the image name**

 #### Using with ghaction-docker-meta